Francis Eaton (Mayflower passenger): Death, estate and burial

 Francis Eaton died in the autumn of 1633, possibly as the result of an epidemic that spread through the colony that year and also claimed the lives of fellow Mayflower passengers Peter Browne and Samuel Fuller.
 By the time of his death, he was a freeman.

 On 26 November 1633, the Plymouth Court proclaimed "…Francis Eaton, carpenter, late of Plymouth, deceased, died indebted far more than the estate…" Thomas Prence and John Doane were involved in the estate process with the probate inventory being drawn up the same day by James Hurst, Francis Cooke and Phineas Pratt, revealing how meager his estate was due to Eaton's dire financial situation.

 Beginning in 1631, Eaton had sold off all his lands and house, likely due to his shortage of finances.
 At his death, his estate comprised only his livestock, household goods and carpentry tools, the total of which only made up one-third of the value of his total debts.
 Christian, his widow, was not held liable for his debts by the Court, which proclaimed that "… the widow be freed and acquitted from any claim or demand of all or any his creditors whatsoever."

 Francis Eaton was buried on Burial Hill in Plymouth, Massachusetts Bay Colony.

 Burial of his wives

 The burial place of his first wife Sarah is unknown, but she was most likely buried in an unmarked grave on Cole's Hill, the first Pilgrim burial location, as with so many others who died the first winter of 1621.
 She is memorialized on the Pilgrim Memorial Tomb (Sarcophagus) on Cole's Hill in Plymouth with: "Sarah, first wife of Francis Eaton."

-The burial places of his second and third wives, Dorothy and Christian, are unknown.
+The burial places of his second wife, Dorothy is unknown.
+His third wife, Christian, died in 1684 and is buried at Nemasket Hill Cemetery in Middleboro, MA with her step-son, Samuel Eaton, Mayflower passenger who also died in 1684.